Anything.

 The safest thing for you to do, of course, is to assume your machine has been infected.

-Just how drastic the steps you need to take next depend on what you experienced, what we find, and your own level of security and/or paranoia.
+What you need to do next depends on what you experienced, what you find, and your level of security and/or paranoia.

-- Run a full scan using the free version of Malwarebytes Anti-malware.
+- Run an additional full scan using the free version of Malwarebytes Anti-malware.

-- Keep a close eye out for anything that looks the least bit like suspicious, incorrect, or most importantly, new behavior by the computer.
+- Keep a close eye out for any behavior that looks the least bit suspicious, incorrect, or, most importantly, new.

-If that all comes up clean, then it’s probably enough.
+If that all comes up clean, then it’s probably enough, but of course, it’s still not a guarantee.

-If there’s even the slightest problem with the scans or the computer’s behavior, or if you’re simply not certain that “probably” is good enough, you really have only one solution.
+If there’s even the slightest problem with the scans or the computer’s behavior, or if “probably” is not good enough for your peace of mind, you really have only one solution: the nuclear option.

 And learn from the experience.